-The IJGT takes great pride in the quality of its players, host facilities, and broad community involvement at each tournament.
-In order to continue making the IJGT experience enjoyable and rewarding for everyone, we require all members to adhere to a set of guidelines known as the "Player Code of Conduct".
-The purpose is to help IJGT participants grow and mature by understanding and accepting the consequences of their actions.
-The "Player Code of Conduct" is to be followed throughout the junior's membership.
+The IJGT takes great pride in the quality of its players, host facilities, and broad community involvement at each event.
+To continue offering a high quality, enjoyable experience for everyone, all members are required to follow a set of guidelines known as the “Player Code of Conduct.”
+These guidelines help IJGT promote growth and maturity of participants by understanding and accepting consequences of their actions.
+The “Player Code of Conduct” is to be followed throughout the junior’s membership.

 Alcohol, Tobacco and Drugs